With so many wedding dress styles, it can be hard to know where to start!

 The regal ball gown silhouette is timeless and worthy of a fairy tale.
-This wedding dress style features a slim-cut bodice and a full, bell-shaped skirt that seems to float down the aisle.
+This wedding dress style features a slim-cut bodice and full bell-shaped skirt that seems to float down the aisle.

 The glamorous mermaid silhouette amplifies curves for a sultry result.
 An elongated bodice hugs the body, and the skirt flares out mid-thigh or at the knees, creating the hourglass effect.

-The sheath silhouette gracefully skims to show off your body’s natural shape.
+The sheath silhouette skims gracefully along, highlighting your body’s natural shape.
 The wedding dress style’s straight lines lengthen—and lend an effortless and modern air.

 With its subtle and balanced lines, the A-line dress silhouette flatters all body types.
 The fitted bodice highlights your narrowest point, and the gradually flared skirt is easy to wear.

 A two-piece twist on the traditional wedding dress, separates, like a top and skirt set or a dress with a removable overskirt, allow you to switch things up for a second (or third) look.